 - Pus from the gum line, loose teeth, or more space between teeth.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if your child has any side effects that bother your child or do not go away.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

-- Swish the rinse in your mouth for 30 seconds and then spit out.
-Do not swallow the rinse.
-This rinse does not replace brushing or flossing your teeth.
+- Have your child swish the rinse in the mouth for 30 seconds and then have your child spit out.
+Do not let your child swallow the rinse.
+This rinse does not replace brushing or flossing teeth.